-Gary Raymond was at the Edinburgh Festival Fringe to catch the Welsh comedian’s first full length stand up routine in over seven years.
+Gary Raymond was at the Edinburgh Festival Fringe to catch the Welsh comedian Rhod Gilbert’s first full length stand up routine in over seven years, The Book of John.

 Rhod Gilbert is back with his first stand-up show in seven years, and as he points out in the opening gambit, a great deal has changed in that time.
 The world has changed, he has changed; but has comedy changed?
 Certainly, it feels a long time ago in so many ways since he went viral with a perfectly tuned rant about togs.
 Middle-class consumerist anxiety seems quaint now in this day and age, something from a simpler time, when audiences creased at having the perplexing science of duvet-shopping reflected back at them.

 To an extent Gilbert showed his chops in that routine as a mainstream comedian, his unhinged rage at the scenario coated in the soft furnishings of the subject matter.
 He felt dangerous, but not really.
 Gilbert has always been a comedian that straddles the divide.
 He is very likeable, and has the sort of glint in his eye your mother would approve of.
 But then he also has the edge of a man you fear just as likely to bottle you as cut you with a comment.
 For that reason Gilbert was always one of the most interesting of that upper-echelon of TV-friendly comics working the circuit.